jhector/grading-board/README.md

 I hope you still had fun working on it.

 ### Unintended solution 2
-It was actually possible to bypass the 'LIMIT 5' by ending the payload with a null byte followed by the backslash because mysql_query() would interpret it as EOF.
+It was actually possible to bypass the 'LIMIT 5' by ending the payload with a null byte followed by the backslash because mysql_query() would interpret it as EOS.

 ```
 MySQL